jscs-dev/node-jscs/OVERVIEW.md

 ### maxErrors

-Set the maximum number of errors to report
+Set the maximum number of errors to report.
+Ignored if `--fix` flag is provided.

 Type: `Number`